-If you are reading this post, you must be asking yourself this question.
+If you are still reading this post, you must be asking yourself Is Jordan Safe?
 In my opinion, and in the research that I have done about traveling as a solo female, and as a mom of two little boys, Jordan is a safe haven in a relatively unstable region.

 The Middle East Region around Jordan

 It is not Jordan’s fault that it lies in a hotbed of political instability.